310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 All of your nonstop whining and complaining —

-I was hoping that was just you being embarrassed, that deep down it might've all meant something to you!
+I was hoping that was just you being embarrassed, that deep down it might've all meant somethin' to you!
 {% endbubble %}

 {% bubble Tetora angry3 %}